JulioUriostegui19/Latent-Imagination/README.md

-# 🧠✨ Cognitive VAE: Modeling Imagination & Perception
+# 🧠✨ Latent-Imagination: A Cognitive Modeling Of Imagery & Perception

 > *"How does the brain imagine what it has never seen?"* - This is the question that keeps me up at night (and apparently fuels my thesis writing at 3 AM).